TuringGpt/trace/README.md

 2. Click on the "Choose a Video Source" button to select your video source.
 3. Once the video source is selected, the "Start" button will be enabled.
 4. Click "Start" to begin recording your screen.
 5. Click "Stop" to end the recording.
-Your video will be saved automatically.
+You will be prompted to choose a location to save your video file.
+6. After saving the video, you will also be asked to save the keystroke log file for your session.

 ## Contributing